MarkEdmondson1234/ga-get-to-post/README.md

 ga-get-to-post
 ==============

-Call me a GET gif with the correct parameters and you get a POST to your GA account
+Call me a GET png with the correct parameters and you get a POST to your GA account